Aakash-Desai-0103/WebTech/README.md

 # WebTech
-All the programs and essentials required to navigate through the Web Tech course of Sem3
+All the programs and essentials required to navigate through the Web Tech course of Sem3.
+Kindly open any HTML document via VS Code/Notepad or any text editor